TypeShift: Gameplay

 A game of TypeShift in progress on a standard stage.
 Letters that have already been used in a word are highlighted in green.

 TypeShift is a word puzzle game in which the player must spell words by sliding letters in columns.
 When a player makes a word, the letters in the word turn green; the player's goal is to have all the letters on the stage be turned green.
 There are also "key" words, which if found, allow them to quickly solve a puzzle.

 The game also includes "clue" stages in addition to the standard stages.
 In a clue stage, the player is presented with clues as well as the columns of letters.
 The player solves a clue by tapping on the clue and if they are correct, the clue will disappear.

 Development and release

 TypeShift was developed by Zach Gage.
 The game was released for iOS on March 18, 2017.
 A web browser version was also released and hosted by Merriam-Webster but no longer appears to be available as of October 2021.
 An Android port, produced by Noodlecake Studios, was released on December 20, 2017.

 In 2023, TypeShift was integrated into Puzzmo, a games portal developed by Gage and Orta Therox.

 Controversy

-In 2021 Merriam-Webster promoted the game, which Washington Post considered derogatory and offensive.
+In 2021 some users raised objections to certain words that appeared in the game, which had been promoted by Merriam-Webster.